Moetai Brotherson: Political career

-After returning to Tahiti Brotherson worked as an advisor in the office of Émile Vernaudon.
-He was head of the Post and Telecommunications department from 2005 to 2008, and then chief of staff to Vice President of French Polynesia Antony Géros from 2011 to 2013.
+After returning to Tahiti, Brotherson worked as an advisor in the office of local politician Émile Vernaudon.
+He was head of the Post and Telecommunications department from 2005 to 2008, then chief of staff to Vice President of French Polynesia Antony Géros from 2011 to 2013.
 He later worked as opposition spokesperson.

-He was elected as a municipal councillor of Faaa in the 2008 elections.
-In 2014 he became deputy mayor.
-He was elected to the French National Assembly in the 2017 French legislative election, becoming the first Tavini Huiraatira politician to serve in that role.
-As a parliamentarian, he became a member of the Democratic and Republican Left group.
-As an MP he unsuccessfully promoted a bill seeking lifetime disqualification from office for corrupt politicians and advocated for French Polynesian independence.
-He also called on the French government to clean up its nuclear weapons test site at Moruroa and to compensate test victims.
+He was elected as a municipal councillor of Faaa in the 2008 election, a position he held until 2020 under Mayor Oscar Temaru.
+In 2014 he became a deputy mayor, a position he held until 2017.
+Brotherson was elected to the French National Assembly in the 2017 legislative election, becoming the first Tāvini Huiraʻatira politician to serve in such a role.
+Despite trailing the Tāpura Huiraʻatira candidate in the first round, he won with 52.5% of the vote in the second round.

+As a deputy, he became a member of the Democratic and Republican Left group.
+In his first appearance at the Palais Bourbon, he wore traditional Polynesian lavalava clothing.
+He unsuccessfully promoted a bill seeking lifetime disqualification from office for politicians convicted of corruption and advocated for French Polynesian independence.
+He also called on the Government of France to clean up its nuclear weapons test site at Moruroa and to compensate test victims.

 He was subsequently elected to the Assembly of French Polynesia for the Windward Islands in the 2018 French Polynesian legislative election.

-He was re-elected to the National Assembly in the 2022 French legislative election.
+Brotherson was re-elected to the French National Assembly in the 2022 legislative election with 61.3% of the second-round vote under the New Ecological and Social People's Union (NUPES) alliance.

-On 10 March 2023 Tāvini Huiraʻatira announced that Brotherson would be their candidate for the presidency in the 2023 French Polynesian legislative election.
+On 10 March 2023 Tāvini Huiraʻatira announced that Brotherson would be their candidate for the presidency following the 2023 French Polynesian legislative election.
+Tāvini Huiraʻatira was the largest party in the election; he was re-elected to the Assembly.
+On 12 May 2023 he was elected President of French Polynesia, defeating outgoing President Édouard Fritch 38 votes to 16, with 3 votes for Nicole Sanquer.

+He appointed his government the following 15 May, tasking himself with tourism, international air transport, territories equality, international affairs, archipelagos development, the digital economy and the consequences of nuclear tests.
+Brotherson appointed Eliane Tevahitua as the first female Vice President of French Polynesia in history.
+He resigned from the French National Assembly, where he was succeeded by his substitute Mereana Reid Arbelot.

+In interviews after his election, Brotherson stated his support for an independence referendum, but estimated the timetable could take up to 10–15 years.
+He stated that the first step was to define the electorate eligible to vote in the referendum.
+In the meantime, he assured France of his "respect" for the established order.
+On 7 June 2023, he met President of France Emmanuel Macron for the first time as President of French Polynesia.
+He called himself a "a courteous, but very determined man".